 python -m pip install psutil

-It install the psutil module for default Python version on your system.
+It installs the psutil module for the default Python version on your system.

-If you want to execute the Python module for specific Python version, find below command.
+If you want to execute the Python module for a specific Python version, find below command.

 python-3.7 -m pip install psutil